-Compensation Philosophy Objectives Pay for Performance Foster a pay-for-performance culture by tying a large portion of our executives' pay to performance against pre-established annual Company financial and operational metrics, as well as pre-established annual individual goals for each executive.
-Align Management Interests with Shareholders Align the interests of management with results delivered to our shareholders through the use of long-term incentive programs that are designed to reward executives for increasing the value of our shareholders' investment.
-Pay Mix Provide competitive compensation opportunities over the short term (base salary and annual incentives) and long term (equity-based long-term incentive awards) which are intended to retain our experienced management team, enable us to attract new qualified executives when needed and remain externally aligned with the compensation practices of our peer group, with the majority of pay at-risk and tied to long-term performance.
+Align Management Shareholders

+Align the interests of management with results delivered to our shareholders through the use of long-term incentive programs that are designed to reward executives for increasing the value of our shareholders' investment.

+Provide competitive compensation opportunities over the short term (base salary and annual incentives) and long term (equity-based long-term incentive awards) which are intended to retain our experienced management team, enable us to attract new qualified executives when needed and remain externally aligned with the compensation practices of our peer group, with the majority of pay at-risk and tied to long-term performance.

-Basic Principles of our Executive Compensation Program
+Basic Principles of Our Executive Compensation Practices